haxeui/haxeui-guides/001-Guides/001-Backends.md

 * Install `haxeui-core`
 * Install haxeui backend library
-* Install dependancies of backend libary
+* Install dependencies of backend library

 Haxelib itself should handle these steps for you.
 They are only listed here for completeness.